robert-juang/facebook_chatbot/README.md

    ```sh
    ./chatAnother.sh
    ```
+6. When you are done chatting, pressing q will store your conversation in a txt file

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

 The current capabilities of the python program is limited and is more of an experiment and demonstration of what can be built using the OpenAI API and Langchain framework.
+That being said, more updates will be made to try to improve the chatbot.
 Enjoy!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>